just214/fluky/README.md

 var myFluky = Fluky(1, 50, 0).new();
 ```

-By doing it this way, you are actually saving the return value of the new method, therefore, you would no longer have the ability to generate new numbers with this object.
+By doing it this way, you are actually saving the return value of the `new( )` method, which is the value of the ***value*** property and not the actual object.
+Therefore, you would no longer have the ability to generate new numbers with this object.

 Under the hood, a new ***value*** property is added to your **fluky** object the first time you call the `new( )` method on that object.
 Then, that property is simply updated with a new random number each time you invoke the `new( )` method.